 Check Here List of Other Government Exams

-Applicants appearing for the IAS exam must be physically fit and have a sound mind.
-After the CSE personality test, the selected applicants undergo several medical tests at the medical centre notified by the commission.
+Candidates appearing in the IAS exam must be physically fit and have a sound mind.
+After the CSE personality test, the selected candidates undergo several medical tests at the medical centre notified by the commission.
 Candidates must pass all the medical tests to get admitted to any of the services.

-The UPSC IAS application form 2025 will be closed today, February 18, 2025 (extended date).
-UPSC released the UPSC IAS 2025 application form on January 22, 2025 on the official website.
-The UPSC IAS application form correction window will be available from February 19 to 25, 2025.
+UPSC will release the UPSC IAS 2026 application form on January 14, 2026 on the official website.
+The UPSC IAS application form 2026 will be closed on February 3, 2026.
 The IAS application form has two parts - One Time Registration (OTR) and filling application form.
 On successful completion of both parts of the IAS application process, applicants will receive a confirmation regarding the same.

 According to the IAS qualification, candidates must have a bachelor's degree in any discipline to apply for the IAS exam.